benignware/grunt-css-wrap/README.md

 # grunt-css-wrap

-> wrap css rules in a namespace
+> Wrap CSS rules in a namespace

 ## Getting Started
 This plugin requires Grunt `~0.4.5`